Regulation Takes 2

 I have a history with them, with this show.

 I think Advent calendars should cover every month.
-I don't think there should be only one month in which Advent calendars exist.
+I don't think there should be only one month.

-Because when I think of a good Advent calendar, and you can relate to this, Gavin, December, you get your cheese calendar, get a little bit of cheese every day, some new cheese.
+Because when I think of a good advent calendar, and you can relate to this, Gavin, December, you get your cheese calendar, get a little bit of cheese every day, some new cheese.

 You get a new thing to enjoy.
 You get a new thing every day, a new experience, just a little tiny fun thing.